loic-roux-404/playbook-template/README.md

 # Playbook-template
-> Branch differ from master by the use of single inventory and group
+> Branch differ from master by the use of single inventory and group_vars

 Env Playbook: